f3bruary/minimalist-irssi-theme/README.md

 # minimalist-irssi-theme
-A minimalistic theme for irssi, based on 'weed' by ronilaukkarinen with some personal. customizations.
+A simple, minimal clean looking theme for irssi, based on 'weed' by ronilaukkarinen with some personal customizations.

 Requires latest irssi (0.8.17).